jianpingliao1991/steedos.org/docs/metadata/object/field.md

 title: Field
 ---

 Represents the metadata associated with a field.
 Use this metadata type to create, update, or delete custom field definitions on standard, custom, and external objects or standard field definitions on standard objects.
-This type extends the Metadata metadata type and inherits its fullName field.
+This type extends the [Metadata](../metadata) metadata type and inherits its name field.

 Specify the full name whenever you create or update a field.
 For example, a custom field on a custom object: